georgia-tech-db/evadb/README.md

 'model' 'yolov8m.pt';
 ```

-- **Compose multiple models in a single query** to set up useful AI pipelines.
+- **Chain multiple models in a single query** to set up useful AI pipelines.

 ```mysql
    -- Analyse emotions of faces in a video